Conference Schedule

 Wednesday, January 22 | Start Time: 1:15 PM ET | Duration: 45 mins

-Lee Ashby Watts
+Lee Ashby Rogers

 Devin Lintzenich

 Research shows that employees who feel safe and supported in their work environments experience increased well-being, higher engagement, and improved performance.
 In today’s diverse law firms, fostering a culture of trust and inclusivity is not only essential but can directly impact the overall success and satisfaction of legal teams.
 This session, Building Trust and Inclusivity: The Impact of Safe Spaces on Law Firm Culture and Well-being, will explore the evidence-based benefits of creating safe spaces and their critical role in supporting mental health, inclusivity, and psychological safety.
-Attendees will gain insights from studies linking safe environments to better communication, reduced burnout, and stronger workplace relationships.
+Attendees will gain insights from studies linking safe spaces to better communication, reduced burnout, and stronger workplace relationships.

 2:15 PM-3:00 PM ET

-Concurrent Session: Individuals Track - The Paradox of Perfection: Why Nothing Feels Good Enough.
+Concurrent Session: Individuals Track - The Paradox of Perfection: Why Nothing Feels Good Enough

 Wednesday, January 22 | Start Time: 2:15 PM ET | Duration: 45 mins